fivetran/dbt_jira_source/README.md

 - Adds descriptions to tables and columns that are synced using Fivetran
 - Adds column-level testing where applicable.
 For example, all primary keys are tested for uniqueness and non-null values.
 - Models staging tables, which will be used in our transform package

-> The Jira source dbt package is compatible with BigQuery, Redshift, and Snowflake.

 ## Models
 This package contains staging models, designed to work simultaneously with our [Jira modeling package](https://github.com/fivetran/dbt_jira).
 The staging models: